whipper-team/morituri-plugin-yamllogger/README.md

 -                    "      Result: Track not present in AccurateRip database"
 -                )
 +        # There's no support for AccurateRip v2 in morituri
++        # AccurateRip v2 is supported in whipper
 +        if trackResult.accurip:
 +            lines.append("    AccurateRip v1:")
 +            self._inARDatabase += 1